 Plastic products contain harmful chemicals that have been linked to cancer, asthma, allergies, and other health complications.

-Unfortunately, plastic is present in almost all aspects of our daily life even though it’s hazardous to human health.
+Unfortunately, plastic is present in almost all aspects of our daily lives, even though it’s hazardous to human health.

-BPAs are in a wide variety of plastics and are dangerous for infant development, thyroid health, fertility, miscarriages, IBS, high blood pressure and the list goes on.
+Bisphenol A (BPAs) are in a wide variety of plastics and are dangerous for infant development, thyroid health, fertility, miscarriages, IBS, high blood pressure, and the list goes on.

-When plastics are scratched or single-use plastics are reused, the chemicals inside them can leach into our skin, food, water, and even air.
+When plastics are scratched or single-use plastics are reused, the chemicals they contain can leach into our skin, food, water, and even the air.

 Plastics should be avoided as much as possible by everyone, infants and adults alike.